ZakaShad/COMP-3005-F23-A4/README.md

 I've gone with a server-based approach in this assignment because that's how I plan to do the final project.

 # Pre-Reqs
-You need to have the following tools / packages installed to be able to run this server:
+You need to have the following tools/packages installed to be able to run this server:
 - JS
 - Node-JS
 - PGAdmin and PostgreSQL